Artifacts definition

 path

-Required by: find, file, hash and stat
+Required for: find, file, hash, stat

 version: 1.0